RandomLab/New_Pedagogical_online_offline_Realities.site/src/Encounter-between-different-approaches-to-digital-art-and-design-pedagogies/index.md

 tags: chapitre

 eleventyNavigation:
-  key: The meeting of different approaches
+  key: Encounter between different approaches
   order: 3
 ---

-# Making three approaches on teaching digital art and design meet
+# Encounter between different approaches to digital art and design pedagogies

 As we said before, despite the fact that we all evolve in the same disciplinary field we have very different conceptions of design and working methodologies, we also have different pedagogical approaches, as we observed from the first workshop and as students noticed and discussed in their feedbacks.